Justin Wilson (chef): "Cajun" humorist

 As a comedian, Wilson was enormously popular in Louisiana, and to a lesser degree in neighboring states, but his humor may have been a little too specifically regional to enjoy the wider popularity of Southern comics such as Jerry Clower or Archie Campbell.

 He composed ten songs, as well as composing the background music for his cooking show, and recorded one album of Christmas songs with a jazz band.
 Wilson wrote seven Cajun cookbooks and two books of Cajun stories.
-He hosted several cooking shows on Public Broadcasting Services (PBS) and at least one in 1975, for Mississippi Educational Television (ETV), that combined Cajun cooking and humor.
-Most were aired from the studios of WYES-TV in New Orleans.
+He hosted several cooking shows on Louisiana Public Broadcasting (LPB) during the 1980s and 1990s including “Louisiana Cookin’,” which was distributed nationally on Public Broadcasting Services (PBS) and at least one in 1975, for Mississippi Educational Television (ETV), that combined Cajun cooking and humor.
+Some episodes were aired from the studios of WYES-TV in New Orleans.

-Wison appeared in a series of television commercials for Cajun Spice Ruffles potato chips duuring the late 1980s.
+Wilson appeared in a series of television commercials for Cajun Spice Ruffles potato chips during the late 1980s.
 In 1997, he published the cookbook "Looking Back", which combined his first two cookbooks in a hardcover format, with additional photos, and notes on how his cooking techniques had changed (e. g., using olive oil instead of oleo) since those early cookbooks were published.
 A companion series was produced, also titled "Looking Back" and broadcast nationwide on PBS, which was a repackaging of Wilson's first cooking show from 1971, with new intros by Wilson himself.
 This was the first time the 1971 programs were ever seen nationwide, as they were originally produced by Mississippi Educational Television and, at that time, were only broadcast regionally.

 Southern author Harnett T. Kane said of Wilson: "I know of no one [else] who portrays the Louisiana Cajun as well, so skillfully and entertainingly".

 But Wilson faced criticism from many Cajuns who viewed his humor as degrading, especially from a non-Cajun essentially doing a Cajun impression.
-Attorney and cultural activist Paul Tate described Wilson "a redneck telling jokes for rednecks."
 James Domengeaux, a former member of Congress and founder of CODOFIL, considered Wilson a degrader of the Cajun people.